tinykite/eleventy-update/src/blog/inclusive-animation-strategies.md

 ### But what about prefers-reduced-motion?

 [Prefers-reduced-motion](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-reduced-motion) is a CSS media query that detects whether or not an OS-level setting has been toggled.
-It's important to talk about, but if Postlight's approach begins with creating the most exciting animation for "ideal" users and then tacking on an additional bit of CSS at the end that disables it for a subset of individuals who know and use the "reduced motion" setting, what we are doing is not particularly inclusive.
+It's important to talk about, but if your approach begins with creating the most exciting animation for "ideal" users and then tacking on an additional bit of CSS at the end that disables it for a subset of individuals who know and use the "reduced motion" setting, what we are doing is not particularly inclusive.

 #### WCAG Compliance